 That's why we work with Dementia UK to provide Admiral Nurses, a service that offers specialist support, information and advice.

-There’s a pressing need: more than 700,000 people in the UK have dementia.
-Over the next 30 years, this is expected to double.
+There’s a pressing need.
+More than 700,000 people in the UK have dementia and over the next 30 years, this is expected to double.

 Admiral Nurses are registered nurses who specialise in dementia, helping family carers gain the necessary skills to assist with dementia care, promoting positive approaches in living well with dementia and improving the quality of life for everyone involved.